ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler for short circular genomes.
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

-**Last updates: 25/01/17 version 2.3.1**
+**Last updates: 27/01/17 version 2.3.2**
+- SEED RETRIEVAL bug update, 2.3.1 was not completly fixed, 2.3.2 should never get stuck at at the seed retrieval **25/01/17**
-- SEED RETRIEVAL bug is fixed, if the assembly got stuck at seed retrieval use version from 2.3.1!!!
+- SEED RETRIEVAL bug is fixed, if the assembly got stuck at seed retrieval use version from 2.3.1 (update use 2.3.2)
 - More accurate assembly of erroneous single nucleotide repeat regions **24/01/17**
 - Fixed several bugs